ts4z/irata/README.md

   connections.
 This looks like a server bug but isn't.
 * SSL isn't supported.
 Since I am running this in a Cloud Run instance, this is not currently a problem.
 Also, Let's Encrypt should be supported.
+* QUIC would be fun, but doesn't seem relevant while running in Cloud Run.*
-* Pagination isn't supported in many places where it should be.
+ Pagination isn't supported in many places where it should be.
   Since we have only a trivial number of users, this isn't a problem that has risen to the top of the stack yet.
-* Changing anything in site config means restarting the server, but this could be detected automatically.
+* Changing most thing in site config means restarting the server, but this could be detected automatically.
+(Writes to these objects are cached and the write path is instrumented to invalidate the cache, we just need more of this.)
 * Database doesn't notify for changes, so we can really only have a single server instance if we want things to work reliably.
 (The database code has proper locks against write-write conflicts.)